-To identify the cause of the problem, you’ll have to get your hands on a professional OBD2 scan tool or a TPMS scan tool with programming capabilities.
+To identify the cause of this problem, you’ll have to get your hands on a professional OBD2 or a TPMS scan tool with programming capabilities.

 Scanning for DTCs

-Scanning for DTCs could speed up the process.
-It will give you a good indication of what the problem is, where it’s located, and what you should check-up first.
+Scanning for DTCs could speed up the process, and this will give you a good indication of what the problem is, where it’s located, and what you should check up on first.

-For example, a C0750 code (Tire Pressure Monitor (TPM) system sensor not transmitting) will indicate that one of your sensors is not sending anything to the module.
+This code will indicate that the Tire Pressure Monitor (TPM) system sensor is not transmitting or one of your sensors is not sending anything to the module.

-In such a situation, you should definitely look for an open circuit between the module and the ECM before suspecting a sensor problem.
+In such a situation, you should look for an open circuit between the module and the ECM before suspecting a sensor problem.

 Reprogramming the sensors

-Wireless devices tend to log out and break the link with the other devices they are paired with for no apparent reasons.

-Simply think about your wireless speakers, PC printers and other Bluetooth-enabled devices and you’ll understand what I mean.
+Wireless devices tend to log out and break the link with the other devices they are paired with for no apparent reason.
+Think about your wireless speakers, PC printers, and other Bluetooth-enabled devices, and you’ll understand what I mean.

-So just try pairing everything together again first before you bring out the big guns to troubleshoot a potentially complicated problem for nothing.
+So try pairing everything together again first before you bring out the big guns to troubleshoot a potentially complicated problem for nothing.

-Be aware of what functions are included for what car brand when you buy a TPMS tool.
-They don’t all have the same features for all car models.
-Some of them don’t allow the teaching of new sensors.
+Be aware of what functions are included for what car brand when you buy a TPMS reset tool.
+They don’t all have the same features for all car models, and some don’t allow the teaching of new sensors.

-For example, for older GM vehicles, you need to press the LOCK and UNLOCK button on the key fob for 5 sec. or until the horn sounds twice.
-Ford F-series requires you to press the brake pedal once, push the START button 5 times, press the brake pedal again, and push the START button again 6 times.
+For example, for older GM vehicles, you need to press the LOCK and UNLOCK button on the key for 5 seconds or until the horn sounds twice.
+And Ford F-series requires you to press the brake pedal once, push the START button five times, press the brake pedal again, and push the START button again six times.

 So, you don’t need to put your car in teaching mode before doing anything.
-Simply record the sensor signals one by one.
-Plug the TPMS tool in the OBD port and wait for the teaching confirmation.
+Record the sensor signals one by one, then plug in the TPMS tool in the OBD port and wait for the teaching confirmation.

 Identifying a faulty sensor

-If even after reprogramming everything you still have an error message in the information center or a blinking TPMS light, one of your sensors is probably faulty.
-It probably stopped sending any kind of signal back to the unit.
+If, even after reprogramming everything, you still have an error message in the information center or a blinking TPMS light, one of your sensors is probably faulty.
+It probably stopped sending any signal back to the unit.

-Find the TPMS sensor data and look out for any irregularities.
-Make sure all your tires are correctly inflated first using a hand-held tire gauge.
-If you are absolutely sure that all your tires are at the correct psi, any incorrect pressure reading of any sensor in the data center will indicate a malfunctioning tire sensor.
+Before doing this, make sure all your tires are correctly inflated first, using a hand-held tire gauge.
+And once you are sure that all your tires are at the correct psi, any incorrect pressure reading of any sensor in the data center will indicate a malfunctioning tire sensor.

 What about a faulty TPMS module?

 But just like in any other troubleshooting situation, when you reach the end of the troubleshooting chart and the only remaining option is to replace the ECM, I strongly suggest you start over and check everything all over again.

-Anybody working on TPMS systems needs to keep in mind and understand that tire pressure systems aren’t standardized like OBD and CAN bus are.
-Every car manufacturer still has its own way of doing things.
+To conclude, anybody working on TPMS systems needs to keep in mind and understand that tire pressure systems aren’t standardized like OBD and CAN buses are.
+Every car manufacturer still has its way of doing things.